Mosquitoes Test Positive For West Nile Virus In DuPage County

 Those include draining standing water in yards, using insect repellent, wearing protective clothing and shoes.

-Also to report any dead birds, which can be early signs of the virus’ presence.
+Also residents should report any dead birds, which can be early signs of the virus’ presence.

 @cbschicago

-There’s a science behind mosquito bites! #mosquitos #science #cbschicago #newsMORE NEWS: Fourth Stimulus Check: Will There Be Another Relief Payment?
+There’s a science behind mosquito bites! #mosquitos #science #cbschicago #newsMORE NEWS: FBI: Motive Uncertain In Fatal Shooting Of Indiana Officer Greg Ferency